-Beautiful clear skies on the first day of spring set the scene for this year’s 2nd annual TroutFest event.
+Beautiful clear skies on the first day of spring set the scene for this year’s second annual Troutfest event at Drakesbrook Weir, Waroona.

 It was better than we anticipated with over 400 people joining us to celebrate all things freshwater fishing at the community stocking event.

-With many people arriving early, just to get their lines in the water, it was evident that fishers were keen to land a prized trout or two and learn about freshwater fishing in the southwest.
+With many people arriving early, just to get their lines in the water, it was evident that fishers were keen to land a prized trout or two and learn about freshwater fishing in Peel and the South West.

-The major highlight of the day was the exciting fish release, during which the community were able to take part in hand releasing over 200 advanced yearlings (18 month old fish), 18 thousand rainbow fry trout (2 month old fish), 50 ex brood stock rainbow and 12 ex brood stock brown trout (fish used for breeding that are between 2-5 years old).
+The day’s major highlight was the exciting fish release when the community took take part in hand-releasing more than 200 advanced yearlings (18-month-old fish), 18,000 rainbow fry trout (two-month-old fish), 50 ex-broodstock rainbow and 12 ex-broodstock brown trout (fish used for breeding that are between two years old and five years old).

-It was with the community’s attendance and support from our volunteers that TroutFest is able to increase the awareness of freshwater fishing in the southwest, and provide families the opportunity to see, touch and catch freshwater species.
+It was with the community’s attendance and support from our volunteers that Troutfest was able to increase the awareness of freshwater fishing in the South West, and provide families the opportunity to see, touch and catch freshwater species.